Time to read: 10 min.

 or on the Conversion view page (click the Conversion ID link):

 So if the offer contains several Payouts, the system needs to choose the right one.
-Data in 'Payouts', 'Revenue', 'Currency' fields/columns depends on which Payout was chosen.
+Data in 'Payouts', 'Revenue', 'Currency', 'Goal' fields/columns depends on which Payout was chosen.

 How does the conversion choose an appropriate Payout?

 Four criterion influence the Payout selection:

 - Existence of personal Payout for the Affiliate whom this very conversion belongs to.

 - Goal value

 - Other fields (county, cities, devices, OS, sub1-sub8)